More

 Correction Factor

-Example: Runway slope: 2 and correction factor: 1.1 describes: An upward slope of 2% (2 m in 100 m) increases the take-off distance by 10%.
+Example: A slope of 2% and correction factor of 1.1 describes: An upward slope of 2% (2 m in 100 m) increases the take-off distance by 10%.

 Minimum Takeoff Distance (% runway)